Planning and consultation process

 How we will use your feedback and next steps

-We will consider all comments received during the consultation, as well as from our ongoing engagement with communities and stakeholders.
-The views expressed by all stakeholders, along with the outcomes of environmental assessments and technical studies, will be carefully considered and where possible, will inform our plans for the project.
+The feedback received during all consultation phases has been reviewed and analysed to understand key themes and issues of importance.
+The views expressed by all stakeholders, along with the outcomes of environmental assessments and technical studies, have been carefully considered and where possible, have informed our plans for the project.

-Following the close of this round of consultation, a Consultation Report will be produced as part of our DCO application, which will be submitted to the Planning Inspectorate.
-This document will set out how the feedback from the consultation has shaped and influenced the final proposals.
+A Consultation Report has been produced as part of our DCO application, which has been submitted to the Planning Inspectorate.
+This document sets out how the feedback from the consultation has shaped and influenced the final proposals.
+The Report can be downloaded from the ‘Document Library’ here.

-All responses submitted during our Non-Statutory and Statutory Consultation will be answered within the Consultation Report and included within the document with all personal details redacted.
+All feedback responses submitted during our Non-Statutory, Statutory and Targeted Consultations have been addressed within the Consultation Report and anonymised version included within the document.

 Timeline